Epilepsy surgery is a procedure that removes or alters an area of your brain where seizures originate.

 During the procedure

-Epilepsy surgery is usually performed during general anesthesia.
-That means you'll be unconscious during the procedure, which involves making a small opening in your skull to access the brain.
+Epilepsy surgery is usually performed during general anesthesia, and you'll be unconscious during the procedure.
 In rare circumstances, your surgeon may awaken you during part of the operation to help the team determine which parts of your brain control language and movement.
+In such cases, you would receive medication to control pain.

+The surgeon creates a relatively small window in the skull, depending on the type of surgery.
 After surgery the window of bone is replaced and fastened to the remaining skull for healing.
-Most epilepsy surgeries take at least four hours.

 After the procedure